quipucords/quipucords/README.rst

 The complete list of options for each command and subcommand are listed in the qpc manpage with other usage examples.

-For expanded information on auth entries, sources, scanning, and output read the `syntax and usage document <docs/source/man.rst>`_.
+For expanded information on credential entries, sources, scanning, and output read the `syntax and usage document <docs/source/man.rst>`_.

 Development